SixArm/mast-cell-help/topics/adrenaline-auto-injector-instructions/index.md

 - Loss of consciousness

-A person who is experiencing the following mild to moderate symptoms of anaphylaxis should take an anti-histamine and have their injector ready in case of worsening symptoms:
+If you are only experiencing the following mild symptoms, then take your usual anti-histamines and treatments, and in addition have your adrenaline auto-injector ready in case of worsening symptoms:

 - Red, raised, itchy rash